bozsahin/thebench/README.md

 If git complains about conflicts, the usual suspect is local changes to <code>bench.user.lisp</code> file.
 Move it somewhere and do the upgrade, then put it back.
-The contents of this file is not crucial to the tool, but its presence is.
+The contents of this file is not crucial to the tool, but its presence and location are.

 NOTES FOR THE DISCERNING TECHIE:

 The installer
-creates some files and an alias to keep things organized and available from anywhere in the computer.
+creates some files to keep things organized and available from anywhere in the computer.
 There are THREE of them: (`~' points to your home directory in the linux world).

 <code>~/.thebenchhome</code> This file contains the full path of TheBench repository in your installation.

 <code>~/.thebenchhistory</code> This file contains history of your command use for easier recall.

-<code>bench</code> This is an alias to reach TheBench from anywhere in your user space.
+<code>/usr/local/bin/bench</code> This is the executable that allows access to TheBench for anyone on your system from anywhere."

 Please do not alter them manually.

-The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add the alias so that it is always available, interactive or not.
-We don't touch your PATH variable.

 TO UNINSTALL: